com-lihaoyi/mill/readme.md

 The immediate goal of Mill is to be feature-complete enough to:

-- Sustain it's own development, without needing SBT
+- Sustain its own development, without needing SBT
 - Start porting over existing open-source Scala library builds from SBT to Mill

 https://github.com/lihaoyi/mill/issues/2 would kick off the process porting